calimanco/play-anywhere/README.md

   root?: string
   // Specify the static directory.
 The same as "--static-dir" CMD option. staticDir?: string
+  // Specify the path which static directory mapping to. staticPath?: string
   // Specify the server port.
 The same as "-p / --port" CMD option. serverPort?: number
   // Specify homepage html template file.